Axway/amplify-fusion-labs/deployment/README.md

 * Access to Amplify Integration
   > If you do not have an account and need one, please send an email to **[amplify-integration-training@axway.com](mailto:amplify-integration-training@axway.com?subject=Amplify%20Integration%20-%20Training%20Environment%20Access%20Request&body=Hi%2C%0D%0A%0D%0ACould%20you%20provide%20me%20with%20access%20to%20an%20environment%20where%20I%20can%20practice%20the%20Amplify%20Integration%20e-Learning%20labs%20%3F%0D%0A%0D%0ABest%20Regards.%0D%0A)** with the subject line `Amplify Integration Training Environment Access Request`
 * Access to curl (or Postman)
-* Completion of the Use Case hands on labs in section 2
+* Completion of the Hello World hands on labs

 ## Lab 1

-In this lab, we'll create, test and version a very basic integration triggered by an HTTP/S Server GET,.
+In this lab we'll create, test and version a very basic integration triggered by an HTTP/S Server GET,.

 * Create a new project (e.g. deploytest)
 * Create an integration (e.g. test)